STRd6/filetree/file.coffee.md

         extension: ->
           extension self.path()

-TODO: mode should be moved out of here.
+TODO: This mode should be moved out of here because it is ambiguous with the github file mode.

 The `mode` of the file is what editor mode to use for our text editor.